Coastal Dry Tropics Landcare — Battling waterside weeds

 Upstream of the Bruce Highway, at the end of Mesa Circuit between the Cosgrove Estate and the Bohle River is the ‘Bohle Wetlands’, a site that has seen the sweat and efforts of hundreds of local volunteers for almost two decades.

-The wetlands are home to a host of wildlife, including rare freshwater crabs, and offers local residents a peaceful natural reserve.
+The wetlands are home to a host of wildlife, including rare freshwater crabs, and offer local residents a peaceful natural reserve.

-The site is now seeing the care of Coastal Dry Tropics Landcare, among others, but has over the years received attention from Conservation Volunteers Australia, Scout groups, and TAFE groups.
+The site is now seeing the care of Coastal Dry Tropics Landcare, Townsville City Council, Envite Environment, and Ausfield Services, but has over the years also received attention from Conservation Volunteers Australia, Scout groups, and TAFE groups.
 Parkside Group have contributed a footpath and seating.

 Over time Cranbrook State School, Weir State School, Heatley State School, and other Reef Guardian Schools have contributed to the wetland.
 More recently, St Benedict’s Catholic School has also been involved in a Junior Landcare program.